DanSiddall13/ExamSystemRolsa/README.md

 ![image](https://github.com/user-attachments/assets/e1d7f0db-64d3-4c29-a2c5-1ce94d99600c)

 Then in the search bar type "Flask"
-The first result should be "pip install flask" press that and it should install flask for you.
+The first result should be "run command: pip install flask" press that and it should install flask for you.

 Then you can run the code by pressin Start at the top or "F5" while on app.py .
 Once the code is running this is what the console should look like.